-Fig. 12.
-Means and standard errors (represented as the lengths of the corresponding ellipses' axes) of completion time and number of clicks for VC and ST users, grouped by their Likert replies to whether they (a) think they were quick, and (b) found the game easy to complete.
-For quicker reading of the plots, the agreement scale is coded as positive (for agreement), negative (for disagreement) and 0 (for neutral), which is the number in the center of the ellipses.
-The number below this agreement scale is the number of subjects answers to these questions distribute in the time-clicks space.
+It is important to find out whether users' perception of effort and difficulty align with actual collected metrics.
+Two questions in the questionnaire (namely, whether they think they were quick, and they found the game easy) relate to the two metrics collected (completion time and number of clicks).
+Then, it is possible to explore how the answers to these questions distribute in the time-clicks space.
 Regarding the effort, it can be observed that users' perception strongly correlates with the actual times (Fig. 12a).
 This happens in both user groups, which is interesting because the time and click ranges are significantly different among these groups.
-In other words, VC users who felt they were quick, took shorter, on average, than VC users who believed they were not, but longer than ST users in general, even than for each particular response.

-those ST users who felt they were not quick.
+In other words, VC users who felt they were quick, took shorter, on average, than VC users who believed they were not, but longer than ST users in general, even than those ST users who felt they were not quick.
 It can also be noticed that time correlates better with the user perception of time than the number of clicks.